-Seven Tips for Staying Cool this Summer!
+Seven Tips for Staying Cool this Summer

 Enjoy cooling summer beverages

-Cool liquids help pacify Pitta.
-But don't reach for that ice-cold drink or that carbonated beverage, because those will disrupt your digestion.
+Cool liquids help to pacify Pitta.
+But don't reach for that ice-cold drink or carbonated beverage, because they can disrupt your digestion.
 Drink sweet fruit juices (sweet grape or sweet pineapple are refreshing choices); boiled and cooled milk with a pinch of cardamom or a little Organic Rose Petal Spread blended in it; or sweet lassi, made by blending one part fresh yogurt and three parts cool water, a heaped tablespoon or two of Organic Rose Petal Spread and a pinch of cooling cardamom (strain before drinking).
 Drink lots of cool, pure water through the day to replenish moisture lost to heat.
 Organic Pitta Tea is a refreshing summertime beverage for keeping body, mind and emotions cool.